kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 ## API guarantees

-Providers implementing the HTTP API have to keep in sync with changes to the Go types `plan.Changes` and `endpoint.Endpoint`.
-We do not expect to make significant changes to those types given the maturity of the project, but we can't exclude that changes will need to happen.
+Providers implementing the HTTP API have to keep in sync with changes to the JSON serialization of Go types `plan.Changes`, `endpoint.Endpoint`, and `endpoint.DomainFilter`.
+Given the maturity of the project, we do not expect to make significant changes to those types, but can't exclude the possibility that changes will need to happen.
 We commit to publishing changes to those in the release notes, to ensure that providers implementing the API can keep providers up to date quickly.

 ## Implementation requirements